• Home

 Is the nearness of a pagan holiday make Christmas pagan?
 When I sift through the concerns of 'Christmas is pagan,' people, did you know there was a pagan holiday at this time?
 We will deal with this later, but does that make celebrating the birth of Christ pagan today?
 Let's ask another question: Is Hanukkah pagan?
 The answer is no. Yet, Hanukkah is square in the middle of this pagan holiday called Saturnalia.
 The true church pushed hard against these wicked holidays, and to assume born-again believers were participating in pagan festivals doesn't make much sense since Christians had to live outside of society for several hundred years because of severe persecution.

 Calling Christmas pagan because of the nearness of the same period of a pagan holiday would be the same as calling Easter (the resurrection of Christ) and Passover pagan.
-The proximity does not work because a pagan spring festival may happen around the same time.
+The proximity does not work because a pagan spring festival may happen simultaneously.

 Here are some highlights: